 Fermilab first received certification to the ISO 14001 standard for environmental management in 2007.
 During 2017, the laboratory transitioned towards EMS self-declaration to the standard.
 Self-declaration ensures full compliance to the standard through internal assessments and third-party audits.
 It is an allowable option granted by DOE.
 The laboratory's EMS was audited against the elements of the ISO 14001 standard in November 2017.
 The audit resulted in zero major nonconformances, three minor nonconformances, and six opportunities for improvement.
-A corrective action plan addressing the minor nonconformances was formulated and submitted.
+A corrective action plan addressing the minor nonconformances was formulated and submitted to the DOE Fermi Site Office (FSO) in March 2018, with the FSO acceptance of that plan in April 2018.
+A Memorandum of Conformance was received from FSO on August 15, 2018.